MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 ---
 # Prerequisites to create an offer

-For any SaaS offer you create, you must have the required technical information and fulfill the technical configurations.
+For a SaaS offer you create, ensure to have the required technical information and fulfill the technical configurations.
 It helps negate any blockers while creating the offer.
-This article provides detailing on the technical configurations and requirements to create a SaaS offer.
+This article provides detailing on the technical configurations and requirements for creating a SaaS offer.

-API integrations are part of technical configuration that needs to be done after the user purchase the offer.

 :::row:::
    :::column:::